bigfix/developer.bigfix.com/site/reference/types/integer.md

 # set of &lt;integer&gt;

-Creates a set from the given list of semicolon-separated integers.
+Creates a set from the given list of integers.

 {{#example}}
 Q: elements of set of (1; 2; 2; 3)